takecare/robotchallenge/README.md

 ### Running

-In the root dir of the project run ` ./gradlew run -q --console=plain`.
+In the root dir of the project run `./gradlew run -q --console=plain`.
 Input data as described/showcased below.
+Enter an empty `commands` line to parse input entered thus far.
 Alternatively you can import this project in IntelliJ (or Android Studio).

 ### The Problem